raghavm1/CZ3004-MDP/Arduino/README.md

 ## Fastest path

-For running code for fastest path, compile and upload Fastest_Path.ino
+For running code for fastest path, go to the Fastest_Path folder, compile and upload Fastest_Path.ino on the Arduino

 ## Exploration

-For running code for exploration, compile and upload Exploration.ino
+For running code for exploration, go to the, compile and upload Exploration.ino on the Arduino

 ## Sensor calibration

 No external libraries have been used for obtaining sensor values.
 Analog values are read using the serial monitor and are plotted on a graph.
 After that, a function which fits the curve is used to convert analog readings to centimeter distances.

-For sensor calibration, refer to sensor_calibration and upload the code on the arduino uno board.
+For sensor calibration, refer to sensor_calibration and upload the code on the Arduino.
 The serial monitor output are the analogRead() values.